Big Brother (Australian TV series) season 16: Production

 On 16 September 2024, it was confirmed that Big Brother would be returning to its original broadcaster Network 10, which aired the show from its inception in 2001 until 2008, for its sixteenth season in 2025, after reacquiring the rights to the show following its cancellation on Nine Network and Seven Network in 2014 and 2023 respectively.
 Comedian, Nova radio host and The Cheap Seats showbiz correspondent Mel Tracina was announced as the new host, taking over from Sonia Kruger.
 Mike Goldman returned to the program as narrator, having previously narrated seasons 1-11 on 10 and Nine.
-The promo advertising the return noted the series' return to its original format with 24-hour live streaming, live nominations and evictions and prominently featured footage from the original Network 10 iteration of the series.
-On 27 July 2025, it was confirmed that the new house will be located at the original location at Dreamworld, with the announcement also coinciding with the opening of the casting call for the new series.
+The promo advertising the return noted the series' return to its original format with 24-hour live streaming (which would be hosted on 10's online streaming service, as a Pluto TV channel hosted on the app), live nominations and evictions and prominently featured footage from the original Network 10 iteration of the series.
+On 27 July 2025, it was confirmed that the new house will return to Dreamworld and be constructed inside of the Exhibition Centre, with the announcement also coinciding with the opening of the casting call for the new series.

 An updated promo for the series, featuring Mel Tracina and advertising a November airdate aired during the finale of Australian Survivor: Australia V The World in September.
 A second promo began airing in early October, featuring "Bad Guy" by Billie Eilish and announcing the 9 November launch date.
 The launch show was recorded the day before premiering on 8 November.
 Due to weather conditions, filming was paused during the recording after several housemates had already entered, however was completed later that day.
-Gold Coast-based voice artist Pete Cunningham provided the voice of Big Brother after Leon Murray (who had served as the deputy Big Brother in the 2008 and 2012–2014 seasons) was replaced at the last minute.
+Gold Coast-based voice artist Pete Cunningham (who had served as the co-deputy Big Brother in 2012 and 2013 seasons) provided the voice of Big Brother after Leon Murray (who had served as the deputy Big Brother in the 2008 and 2012–2014 seasons) was replaced at the last minute.

+On 8 December 2025, Tracina teased during the season finale that the series will return for a 17th season in 2026.